-South East Asian Curries
+Southeast Asian Curries

-The cuisine of South East Asia is as diverse as any but it’s perhaps the curries that we all hold in the highest esteem.
+The unmistakable cuisine of this diverse region is amongst the finest in the food world.
+A cornucopia of flavours, mixing tradition with historical and colonial influences to create distinct cuisines loved the world over.
+The cuisine of Southeast Asia is as diverse as any but it’s perhaps the curries that we all hold in the highest esteem.
 Complex, spice-laden sauces that have been beguiling locals and visitors alike for centuries.
-We explore here only a tiny selection of The Curries of South East Asia – I hope you enjoy and create some yourself.
+We explore here only a tiny selection of The Curries of Southeast Asia – I hope you enjoy and create some yourself.
+This page is part of my large Asian Cuisine Collection, where you can discover recipes from every corner of Asia.

 The Curries of South East Asia

 My love of spice is well documented at Cook Eat World.
 I use spice almost daily and think about it even more.
 Not an hour goes by when I don’t ponder about my next chilli or fragrant fix.
+Asian curries are hugely diverse, with an overwhelming array of flavours to navigate, but if we drill down a little we can discover what regional Asian food has to offer, and specifically Southeast Asia and all the colour, fragrance and spice it has to offer.

 If I’m craving a spice hit, I know the sauces of Thailand, Singapore, Malaysia and Indonesia can deliver a fiery heat I’m after – but If I’m feeling more mellow, my thoughts travel to Myannmar, Vietnam, Laos and Cambodia and to their milder, fragrant stews and soups.